 Red Sox Spring Training (March)

+Mini golf is always a fun activity on a family beach vacation.
 There are a lot of mini golf places in the Ft.
 Myers area, but we’ve been coming to Smugglers Cove for years.
 You can feed baby alligators and they have a coupon on their website, plus everyone gets a chance to win a free round at the mystery hole.

 It’s $6 to get over the bridge from Ft.
 Myers to Sanibel, but once you are there it’s like a beautiful tropical oasis.
 Lighthouse beach is super kid-friendly with a gentle shore.
 A kid-friendly restaurant we loved was the Island Cow, which has parrots in the back and bean bag toss lawn games while you wait for a table.
 They also bring every table free sprinkle muffins before you place your order!
 Sanibel has 25 miles of bike trails, and you can have a bike delivered to your hotel from Billy’s Bike Rentals.